MicrosoftDocs/powerapps-docs/articles/functions/function-startswith.md

 In many apps, you can type one or more characters into a search box to filter a list of records in a large data set.
 As you type, the list shows only those records that match the search criteria.

-This example shows the results of searching a **Customers** list that contains this data:
+The examples in the rest of this topic show the results of searching a **Customers** list that contains this data:

 ![](media/function-startswith/customers.png)